CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 # SD Desktop (Sensitive Data Desktop)

-SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop, technically defined as virtual machine) from your web browser.
-No previous knowledge of cloud computing or programming expertise are required to use the service.
-SD Desktop is designed to process sensitive data and provide a secure workspace for collaborative research projects.
+SD Desktop allows you to analyze sensitive data from your web browser securely.
+With this user interface, you can easily manage (start, use, delete) a virtual computer (here called Desktop, technically defined as a virtual machine).
+No previous knowledge or expertise is required to use the service.
+In addition, SD Desktop provides a secure workspace for collaborative research projects.

 In the following user guide, you can learn how to: